 in 2009, composting from the Dining Halls and Recycling of traditional recycling materials across campus totaled 902 tons.
 This represents the work of people living, working and visiting campus.

 Georgia Tech is honored to have won the coveted American Forest and Paper Association (AFPA) 2008 Paper Recyling Award.

 Since the recycling program began at Georgia Tech in 1996, recycling has been successfully integrated into virtually all components of campus life.
 Last year, the school recovered more than 376 tons of paper products for recycling.

 Georgia Tech was selected 2008 “Outstanding College or University Program” National Recycling Coalition 2008 Top Campus Recycler.

-Georgia Tech's Earth Day 2011 was biggest one yet and 14th annual!
+Georgia Tech's Earth Day is one of the largest in the southeast!
 Georgia Tech's Earth Day is an awarding annual program.

 Georgia Tech provides the campus community with many opportunities to recycle a variety of materials.
 The following is a list of the materials that are currently recycled:

 Batteries, Cell Phones- click on Quick Link in side box to see 5 locations on campus.